|

 the budget of some of today's large-scale Hollywood blockbusters, Sellers

+said.
 Quantum will open negotiations in the next

 few weeks with distribution companies such as Sony Pictures Classics,